Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 - also explain evaluation technique: perplexity
 - example on what attention does in the context of text (highlight how words can have different meanings depending on the context)
 - showcase use cases of transformers (new state of the art, used for a lot of diverse NLP tasks, e.g. text generation, language translation, summarization etc.)

-## ESM-2: Bert for Amino Acids Sequences
-The team behind ESMFold
-- Need for Speed addressed by ESMFold (done by omitting the time-consuming task of Multiple Sequence Alignment needed in AlphaFold)
-- high level explanation of Multiple Sequence Alignment and why AlphaFold incorperated that in their model
-- omitting this time consuming procedure could speed up the prediction of protein Structures
-- the question now is: without MSA can Protein Folding Models still compete with SOTA Models in terms of accuracy?
-- Meta addressed this question in their ESM-2 paper by scaling up to the biggest protein model ever trained (15B params)
-- experiments conducted to understand what their model learns at different scales (8M to 15B params) only trained on amino acid chains
-- Transition to transformer architecture: A foundational understanding necessary for evaluating ESMFold’s performance without MSA.

 ## Contact Map for Protein 3LYW